Skip to main content

 RedCliff Ascent - Did You Know?

 By Stephen C. Schultz Did You Know?
-RedCliff Ascent tracks the physical effects of each student when they enter our program.
-We keep a database of each student’s body mass index.
-We can demonstrate empirically that males loose about 5lbs of fat and gain about 7lbs of muscle mass throughout their stay.
-Females loose about 10lbs of fat and gain about 5lbs of muscle mass.
-Students are required to have a 3500-calorie per day diet.
-Each week the students BMI is updated and adjustments are made to diet as needed.
-Oh…and we have been doing this for well over a decade!
-This means Educational Consultants, Allied Health Professionals and families can be assured there is no other program more sophisticated in maintaining the student’s nutritional health and well being than RedCliff Ascent.
+RedCliff Ascent tracks the physical effects of each student upon entering our program.
+We maintain a database of each student’s body mass index (BMI) and can empirically demonstrate that males lose about 5 lbs of fat and gain approximately 7 lbs of muscle mass throughout their stay.
+Females lose about 10 lbs of fat and gain around 5 lbs of muscle mass.
+Students are required to maintain a 3,500-calorie-per-day diet.
+Each week, their BMI is updated, and dietary adjustments are made as needed.
+Oh… and we have been doing this for well over a decade!
+This means that educational consultants, allied health professionals, and families can be assured that no other program is more sophisticated in maintaining students’ nutritional health and well-being than RedCliff Ascent.
 Did You Know?
-RedCliff Ascent leads the industry in research informed practices and outcomes.
-Of the eight original OBHIC programs featured in Dr. Keith Russell’s research over a decad
+RedCliff Ascent leads the industry in research-informed practices and outcomes.
+Of the eight original OBHIC programs featured in Dr. Keith Russell’s research over a...